Renting an Empty Property Out

 Licencing

 If you rent out your property to more than two persons in separate households (for instance there are three single persons living at the property as friends, or a couple and one other friend) then the property may be subject to the Council’s licencing scheme.
 This means the property would have to conform to amenity, fitness and fire standards.
 In addition the licence-holder and manager of the property must be a fit and proper person.
 The council would carry out checks to establish these things prior to issuing a licence.
-For more information on licencing, please visit our Houses in Multiple Occupancy (HMO) pages.
+For more information on licencing, please visit our Houses in Multiple Occupation (HMO) pages.

 Living Conditions